 KINGMAN BLACK MATRIX SPIDER-WEB

 Growing up in Santa Fe, New Mexico, arguably the turquoise wearing capitol of the world, turquoise is a stone I have taken for granted.
+And that just seems silly because turquoise is so gorgeous.
 Recently, I have been awed by its beauty and collectability.
 Turquoise is really varied and can range from almost green to vibrant blues.

 Today I want to introduce you to, Kingman Blackweb or Spiderweb, a dense blue stone with a black matrix that appears like a crackle effect resembling a close-up view of a spider web.
 The Kingman Mine in the Acerbate Mountains and has been in use since 1000 A.D., roughly around the Middle Ages.
 Mined originally by Native People it is still in production.